Summer Programs FAQ

 - Do you have student parking on campus?

-If you like to stay in the student dorms, we recommend reserving a space as soon as possible, as they tend to fill up in the summer.
-All classes take place in Bauer Wurster Hall, which is located at the south-east corner of campus.
+DISC and Summer [In]stitute students: There are many options for housing, which are summarized here, linking to different housing sites.
+If you like to stay in the student dorms, we recommend reserving a space as soon as possible, as the dorms tend to fill up in the summer.
+All classes take place in Bauer Wurster Hall, which is located at the southeast corner of the main campus.

-embARC students also have the option to sign-up for campus housing via the program — please review the EMBARC HOUSING-section under the embARC program FAQ.
+embARC students under 18 who are in need of housing must sign up for campus housing through the embARC program — please review the embARC Housing section under the embARC program FAQ.

 If you are a minor and choose the housing option with embARC, find the cost here.

 Yes!
 Many students use public transportation to get to campus every day.
 The public transit system in the East Bay is well-developed, and rail transit connects to San Francisco as well.
-More information on public transportation here: https://pt.berkeley.edu/transit.
+Learn more about Bay Area public transportation.

 Students use the parking structures that are available for all university staff, faculty, and students.
-You can find more information on parking fees and public transportation options here: https://pt.berkeley.edu/home.
-Summer students can also use the UC Berkeley Perimeter bus line for free.
+You can find more information on parking fees and public transportation options on the UC Berkeley Parking and Transportation website.
+Students enrolled in one of the academic CED Summer programs can also use the local bus system as well as the UC Berkeley perimeter bus line for free.

 Cancellation & Withdrawal